Green Arrow: Injustice series

-In the Injustice universe, where the Joker kills Lois Lane and her unborn child, driving Superman to autocratic madness, Green Arrow joins Batman's Insurgency against Superman's Regime, recognizing the corrupt Man of Steel's harsher approach to ending crime.
-In Injustice: Gods Among Us, he is married to Black Canary and also unintentionally becomes close to Harley Quinn, who he saves from a near-death encounter with Superman.
-Near the end of Year One (the comic's first volume) he is beaten to death by Superman in his Fortress of Solitude after the former mistakenly believes that the Insurgency has come to harm his adopted parents kept there (though in reality it was a botched attempt to gain a super pill meant to give humans great power).
-With his final action, Oliver is able to use an arrow to deliver the super pill to the Insurgency so that the mission was not in vain.
-Year Two reveals Canary to be pregnant with Oliver's child, leaving her determined to take down Superman for his murder.
+In the Injustice universe, where the Joker kills Lois Lane and her unborn child, Green Arrow joins Batman's Insurgency against Superman's Regime, recognizing Superman's harsher approach to ending crime following his loss.
+In Injustice: Gods Among Us, Green Arrow is married to Black Canary and also unintentionally becomes close to Harley Quinn, who he saves from a near-death encounter with Superman.
+Near the end of Year One (the comic's first volume) he is mortally wounded by Superman in his Fortress of Solitude after the former mistakenly believes that the Insurgency has come to harm Jonathan and Martha Kent.
+Before dying, Green Arrow delivers the super pills to the Insurgency.
+Year Two reveals Black Canary to be pregnant with Green Arrow's child, leaving her determined to take down Superman for his murder.